nre0104/UnityStealthEngine/README.md

 - Toolbox to quick build an new gadget of the basic principles

 ## Could have
-- Enemies (KIs) which see, hear and register changes in the environment (dead bodies, ...)
+- Enemies (KIs) which see, hear and register changes in the environment (dead bodies, ...) --> The sandbox contains no weapons to kill enemies
-The sandbox conatins no weapons to kill enemies
+- "Events" which alert the enemies
 - Thermal vision
 - Gadget that enables thermal vision
 - Gadget for fake thermal object